-The reason this is so important: immigration presumes anyone who is in the US on a K-1 visa and then departs is abandoning their K-1 Visa.
-Therefore, should your Thai fiancée leave the US without obtaining advance parole her K-1 visa will be cancelled and the only way for her to come back into the country is by reapplying for a visa at the US Embassy in Bangkok, Thailand.
+The reason this is so important: immigration presumes anyone who is in the US on a K1 visa and then departs is abandoning their K1 Visa.
+Therefore, should your Thai fiancée leave the US without obtaining advance parole her K1 visa will be cancelled and the only way for her to come back into the country is by reapplying for a visa at the US Embassy in Bangkok, Thailand.
 Essentially, the process starts afresh.

-The question of Advance Parole often arises when a Thai fiancée wishes to return to Thailand while her application for Adjustment of Status is still pending.
-The problem is that the visa will be considered abandoned by USCIS as well as the application to adjust status so once again this leaves the Thai fiancée outside of the country with no visa to get back in.
+The question of Advance Parole often arises.
+Mainly when a Thai fiancée wishes to return to Thailand while her application for Adjustment of Status is still pending.
+The problem is that the visa will be considered abandoned by USCIS.
+This as well as the application to adjust status so once again this leaves the Thai fiancée outside of the country with no visa to get back in.

-A Thai wife in the United States on one of the Immigrant Visas (IR-1/CR-1) does not need advance parole as she is a permanent resident and can come and go as she pleases, so long as she doesn’t stay out of the country so long that it is deemed by Immigration officials to have abandoned her residence in the US.
+A Thai wife in the United States on one of the Immigrant Visas (IR1 visa/CR1 visa) does not need advance parole as she is a permanent resident and can come and go as she pleases.
+So long as she doesn’t stay out of the country so long that it is deemed by Immigration officials to have abandoned her residence in the US.
 In this case she would have to stay outside the US for an extended period.

 Advance Parole becomes an issue for some American/Thai couples because of the Honeymoon.
-For most people wishing to honeymoon outside of the US the necessity of advance parole can either postpone or cancel a prospective honeymoon.
-This is better than the alternative: leaving the United States only to find out that your Thai fiancée, now wife, cannot reenter the US.
+For most people wishing to honeymoon outside of the US.
+The necessity of advance parole can either postpone or cancel a prospective honeymoon.
+This is better than the alternative: leaving the United States.
+Then only to find out that your Thai fiancée, now wife, cannot re-enter the US.
 Some people have asked me if they can take their Thai spouse to Puerto Rico and the US Virgin Islands.